Feeling of Heaviness in Vaginal Area? Pressure in Your Pelvis?

-There may be a descent of the bladder into the anterior vaginal wall, rectum into the posterior vaginal wall and the vaginal vault or uterus into the apex of the vagina
+There may be a descent of the bladder into the anterior vaginal wall, the rectum into the posterior vaginal wall and the vaginal vault or uterus into the apex of the vagina.

 A recent study reported that pelvic organ prolapse is a common condition affecting nearly 30% of women (20–59 years of age) and more than 50% over 50 years of age seeking gynecologic clinic visits.
 Women with Pelvic organ prolapse often present with a combination of pelvic floor disorders, such as incontinence, bowel, bladder, and sexual dysfunction (Sánchez-Sánchez et al. 2020).

 Symptoms commonly are reported as: